tawi1/DotsTrafficCity/docs/source/commonInfo.rst

 	.. image:: /images/other/PropsAuthoring.png

-| **Has custom prop reset** : if enabled, a custom reset system must be implemented for this object that contains `PropsCustomResetTag` component.
+| **Has custom prop reset** : if checked, a custom reset system must be implemented for this object that contains `PropsCustomResetTag` component.

 Custom reset of hydrant, example code: